 You can find hundreds of language apps.

-Choosing one for your language goal can quickly become overwhelming when comparing some most downloaded, rated, and favorite ones.
+Choosing one for your language goal can quickly become overwhelming when comparing some of the most downloaded, rated, and favorite ones.

 Fortunately, if you carefully break down the flexibility, features, available languages, and reviews with each app, you’re interested.
 Then, it will often become clear which is the most suitable for you.

-A word of cautious: This is not a list of recommendations.
-These are some useful apps in random order, which can be worthwhile per your requirement.
+A word of caution: This is not a list of recommendations.
+These useful apps are in random order, which can be worthwhile per your requirements.
 Pick the one that suits your goal!

 Over the years, I have tested plenty of language education apps.
 Here’s a collection of the 12 best language-learning apps.